Module 6: Hurricane Stories

 Although Katrina is now more than a decade ago, it is still considered a landmark event that re-shaped the way our society thinks about natural disasters.
 Since Katrina have come Hurricanes Sandy, Isaac, Irma, Maria, Harvey, and many other catastrophes in the U.S. and around the world.
 Each of these disasters has provided lessons in resilience.
 Repeated disaster has an effect of putting stress on the resources designed to help communities recover.

-In Module 5, we will examine the science of coastal catastrophes; how and why they occur, and their consequences on coastal landforms.
-In Module 6, we will look at these events from the perspective of the communities affected; looking at case studies provided by New Orleans and the Gulf coast, New York and New Jersey, Miami, Houston, Puerto Rico and other Caribbean islands.
+In Module 6 we will look at these events from the perspective of the communities affected; looking at case studies provided by New Orleans and the Gulf Coast, New York and New Jersey, Miami, Houston, Puerto Rico, and other Caribbean islands.
 We will ask – are we learning to live with increasing storm impacts by building more resilient cities?
 Or are we repeating old mistakes again and again?
 We hope, in this module, you will learn about the science of coastal catastrophes, but also gain an appreciation for how hazards like hurricanes and tsunamis have the capacity to do so much damage and take so many lives.
 Likewise, we hope that you will be able to, throughout the remaining modules, understand the societal consequences and some possible ways forward that reduce our risk and improve our resiliency to coastal hazards.